wandb/weave/docs/docs/tutorial-rag.md

 ]

 evaluation = weave.Evaluation(dataset=questions, scorers=[context_precision_score])
-import asyncio
 asyncio.run(evaluation.evaluate(model))
 ```

 # Conclusion

 We've learned how to build observability into different steps of our applications, like the retrieval step in this example.
-We've also learned how to build more complex scoring functions, like an LLM judge, for doing automatical evaluation of application responses.
+We've also learned how to build more complex scoring functions, like an LLM judge, for doing automatic evaluation of application responses.